palbagli/palbagli.github.io/_pages/research.md

 (with Sekyu Choi and Benjamín Villena-Roldán).
 <br>

-- Minimum Wages and Alternative Work Arrangements (with Rui Costa and Stephen Machin)
+- Minimum wages and alternative work arrangements (with Rui Costa and Stephen Machin).
 <br>

 - Prenatal welfare programs and child development